barackd222/barackd222.github.io/assets/handsonlabs/exploretheapis-2.md

 <img src="./img/python7.PNG" />

-Feel free to keep playing and testing with the code to make it do other things that you want.
+Feel free to spend time playing with the Python code to make it do other interesting things that you want.

 <br><br>